wp-plugins/purify-wp-menues/README.txt

 3. The third screen shot shows where you can find the link to the plugin's option page in the german version of WordPress.

 == Changelog ==

+= 2.0 =
+* Rebuilded fundamentally to improve the plugin's performance at frontend runtime and your page speed.
+* In spite of that no worry about your plugin's settings: They stay untouched and will continue to work
+* Better understandable grouping of the options on the options page
+* Slight grafic design changes
+* Updated translations and *.pot file

 = 1.3 =
 * Added 'static' property to some functions to prevent warnings at strict error level